stahltj/2510-PersonalSite/README.md

 ## GitHub repository, with:
 - More than one branch (including main), with descriptive branch name(s)
 - More than one commit, with descriptive commit messages
-- A functional website that fulfills the requirements, and includes: three pages: home, about, work/portfolio
+- A functional website that fulfills the requirements, and includes four pages: home, about, work/portfolio, contact
 - A persistent header with links
 - Personalized content, including both formatted text and images
 - CSS styling, included via an external file